john-ml/c--/README.md

 and memory size, preprocessor code responsible for maintaining the state of the virtual machine and loading and executing instructions from memory.

+The generated files (in particular, [vm.h](https://github.com/johnli0135/c--/blob/master/lowlevel/vm.h)) include comments describing the implementation in more detail.

 Programs can be written by directly modifying the initial memory layout.
 This can be done by including a modified copy of [init_template.h](https://github.com/johnli0135/c--/blob/master/lowlevel/init_template.h) with the proper instructions filled in.
 For example, the following initialization, designed for a VM with word size 4 and memory size 3,